Dean's Advisory Council (DAC)

 Professor José L. Torero is Professor Civil Engineering and Head of the Department of Civil, Environmental and Geomatic Engineering at University College London.
 He works in the fields of fire safety, combustion, environmental remediation and sanitation where he specializes in complex environments such as developing nations, complex urban environments, novel architectures, critical infrastructure, aircraft and spacecraft.
-He holds a BSc from the Pontificia Universidad Católica del Perú (1989), and an MSc (1991) and PhD (1992) from the University of California, Berkeley.
+He holds a BSc for the Pontificia Universidad Católica del Perú (1989), and an MSc (1991) and PhD (1992) from the University of California, Berkeley.
 He received a Doctor Honoris Causa by Ghent University (Belgium) in 2016.

 Megan received a Mechanical Engineering Degree from Monash in 1998, and since then she has worked in the energy sector both in Australia and the UK with a strong focus on sustainable energy.
 Megan is a founder of Wheatley Young Partners which works with organisations to develop strategies to meet current and future challenges.
 Prior to this her roles have included Head of Communications and External Affairs at Senvion Australia, Director of the Clean Energy Council, and Head of Policy for the UK Business Council for Sustainable Energy in London.

 Professor Yue is Professor at the School of Mechanical and Aerospace Engineering at Nanyang Technological University (NTU) Singapore.
 He is Fellow of the Academy of Engineering Singapore and Fellow of the Institution of Engineers, Singapore.
 Professor Yue obtained his Bachelor’s and PhD degrees in materials science and engineering at Monash University, Australia in 1979 and 1983 respectively.